Licence categories

 Car licence

-You can drive a vehicle that does not exceed 4.5 tonnes gross vehicle mass (GVM) and can seat up to 12 adults including the driver.
+You can drive a vehicle that doesn't exceed 4.5 tonnes gross vehicle mass (GVM) and can seat up to 12 adults including the driver.
 This doesn't include motorcycles and motor trikes.

 You may tow a single trailer up to 9 tonnes GVM or to the manufacturer's specifications (whichever is less).